PolyglotSymposium/aoc/README.md

 ### Assembly Code

-Cellular automaton domain solutions begin with `program`.
+Assembly-code-esque domain solutions begin with `program`.

 There are a bunch of these.
 I probably won't be tackling the optimization problems but that would certainly be a challenge.